razzemans/azure-logging-crash/README.md

 # azure-logging-crash
-POC of crashing the AI logger on Azure
+POC of causing an exception when logging a special character to Application Insights